Telecominfraproject/OpenCellular/README.md

 Testing libgfxinit on Linux
 ===========================

-In its current state `gfx_test` doesn't know how to set up a frame- buffer.
-It just assumes that enough memory is mapped.
-This is known to work well, after running the VBIOS but before the Linux driver *i915* took over (e.g. when booting with `nomodeset` in the kernel command line or with *i915* blacklisted).
-After running *i915* it only works by chance.

-When running `gfx_test` (as root), it will access the graphics hard- ware through the sysfs PCI interface.
-The path is

-    /sys/devices/pci0000:00/0000:00:02.0/

-for all supported platforms.
+`gfx_test` sets up its own framebuffer in the *stolen memory*.
+It backs any current framebuffer mapping and contents up first and re- stores it before exiting.
+This works somehow even while the *i915* driver is running.
+A wrapper script `gfxtest/gfx_test.sh` is pro- vided to help with the setup.
+It switches to a text console first and tries to unload the *i915* driver.
+But ignores failures to do so (it won't work if you still have any application running that uses the gfx driver, e.g. an X server).

+    # gfxtest/gfx_test.sh

 If you chose the right config above, you should be presented with a nice test image.
-However, `gfx_test` is one-way only: The graphics hardware will stay in this state, until another driver takes over.
+But please be prepared that your console might be stuck in that state afterwards.
+You can try to run it with *i915* deactivated then (e.g. when booting with `nomodeset` in the kernel command line or with *i915* blacklisted) and loading it afterwards.